 Statistics to Aim for, and Replicate on Other Pages

 - Elevated average time on page.

 Now the above stats should be taken in the context of your particular site.

-For instance, if your visitors are finding what they’re looking for, a high bounce rate might be a goal for some pages.
+For instance, if your visitors are finding what they’re looking for, a high exit rate might be a goal for some pages.

 But generally, these apply.
-For instance, a page might have a high bounce rate, low page views, and a long page load time.
+For instance, a page might have low page views, and a long page load time.
 Perhaps Google is sending less traffic to this page because visitors are bouncing because the page is taking too long to load.

 You might consider making the images on this particular page a bit smaller or otherwise find the source of the long loading time and improve the performance of the site.

 On the flip side, if a particular post is getting a lot of entrances and performing great, you’ll want to figure out why.
 You’ll then perhaps update some older content with these techniques that are getting you better results and begin experimenting more with this improved content on future posts.